elmansy-me/MansyTMDB_SwiftUI/README.md

 - **Search Movies**: Utilize the search page to search for a specific movie by entering its name.

+### Movie Details Page

+- Get detailed information about each movie, including movie poster, name, release date, rating, and whether it's suitable for adults or not.
+- Learn about the production companies behind the movies.

 ## Technologies

 - **SwiftUI**: Leveraging Apple's modern UI framework to create a delightful and intuitive user interface with rich animations and interactive components.